UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 responsible for interacting with the reservation system of your batch system.

 .. attention::
  Note that this feature is not available for all batch systems.
-Currently it is included in: Torque and SLURM.
+Currently, it is included in Torque and SLURM.

 Execution model
 ---------------